 Centerbrook designed a complete renovation of the mid-century Demerec Laboratory at Cold Spring Harbor Laboratory.
-Once the future of the historic research institution, and home to four Nobel Laureates, the building will return to prominence through modernization as the Center for Therapeutic Research.
+Once the future of the historic research institution, and home to four Nobel Laureates, the building returned to prominence through modernization as the Center for Therapeutic Research.

 Cold Spring Harbor Laboratory

-This project renovates the original building, restoring its form and cast-in-place exterior, demolishes two of its three additions, and constructs a new three-story addition.
-The 25,000-square-foot facility embraces the 1950s design and will house four wet labs, one chemistry lab, a tissue culture lab, a glassware kitchen, cold rooms, freezer rooms, conference rooms, as well as principal investigator and post-doc offices.
+This project renovated the original building, restoring its form and cast-in-place exterior, demolished two of its three additions, and constructed a new three-story addition.
+The 25,000-square-foot facility embraces the 1950s design and houses four wet labs, one chemistry lab, a tissue culture lab, a glassware kitchen, cold rooms, freezer rooms, conference rooms, as well as principal investigator and post-doc offices.

 The building is named in honor of Milislav Demerec, a renowned geneticist who established Cold Spring Harbor Laboratory’s prominence in the fledgling field of molecular biology.
 Under his leadership, CSHL built its first building dedicated to research in 1953, later named Demerec Laboratory.
 The original 16,000-square-foot facility consisted of two reinforced concrete structures connected by a modern glass circulation tower and stair.